National Holidays in Nepal in 2025

 - The third day of Tihar is when Lakshmi the goddess of wealth is worshipped

-- More details about Laxmi Puja
+- More details about Tihar

 - A day after Diwali in the month of Kartik.
 Celebrated by Hindus as the day Lord Krishna defeated the God Indra

-- More details about Gobardhan Puja
+- More details about Tihar (Gobardhan Puja)

 - A festival focused on siblings.
 Sisters invite their brothers to join in a feast.

-- More details about Bhai Tika
+- More details about Tihar

 : Chaath Puja